tmbiro/Crowdfunding_ETL/README.md

    * Looking at the relationship between gender and evictions in NYC, it's clear that men are more likely to be evicted.

-   *
+   * With reference to the graph, we see that in the Brox and Manhattan, there is a large number of minorities being evicted.

 ## Report

   ### Extract

-   * Indicate the original data sources and how the data were formatted at a professional level
+   * The original data sources are csv files.
+They were zipcode-level, aggragated data.

   ### Transform